andrew/ultimate-awesome/README.md

 - [awesome-mithril](https://github.com/orbitbot/awesome-mithril) - A curated list of Mithril awesome.
 - [awesome-uniswap](https://github.com/Uniswap/awesome-uniswap) - ✨ An exhaustive list of all things Uniswap.
 - [awesome-development-jobs](https://github.com/neutraltone/awesome-development-jobs) - :office: A collection of links to various job listings websites and helpful resources.
-- [awesome-snowflake](https://github.com/Snowflake-Labs/awesome-snowflake) - A curated list of resources about Snowflake.
 - [AwesomeTwitterAccounts](https://github.com/yask123/AwesomeTwitterAccounts) - 🍭 A curated list of awesome twitter accounts, organised by community.
 - [awesome-flutter](https://github.com/basarozcan/awesome-flutter) - Curated list of bookmarks, packages, tutorials, videos and other cool resources from Google's Flutter.
 - [awesome-medical-imaging](https://github.com/fepegar/awesome-medical-imaging) - Awesome list of software that I use to do research in medical imaging.